RanaRajat/freshly-website-clone/README.md

 >here user can select the payment option after seeing and confirming the amount and address of the meal plan.
 ---

+You can visit the cloned website for more information and link is mentioned above.